friedemannsommer/website/content/projects/searproxy/index.md

 To use it for [SearX][searx] or [SearXNG][searxng] define a `result_proxy` section within the `settings.yml`.
 Inside this section define a `url` with the public base URL to this service and a `key` which is the [HMAC][hmac] secret that's used to validate the given URL.
-This project can also be used as image proxy if `server.image_proxy` is set to `false`.
+This project can also be used as image proxy if `server.image_proxy` is set to `true`.
 (See [SearX settings.yml][searx_image_proxy], [SearXNG settings.yml][searxng_image_proxy])

 ```yaml